-In Engineering, especially in Mechanical and Automobile Engineering, multimedia is primarily used for designing a machinery or automobile.
-This lets an Engineer view a product from various perspectives, zoom critical parts and do other manipulations, before actually producing it.
-This is known as Computer Aided Design (CAD).
+In engineering, especially mechanical and automobile engineering, multimedia is primarily used for designing a machinery or automobile.
+This lets an engineer view a product from various perspectives, zoom critical parts and do other manipulations, before actually producing it.
+This is known as computer aided design (CAD).

-In Medicine, doctors can get trained by looking at a virtual surgery.
+In medicine, doctors can get trained by looking at a virtual surgery.

-In Mathematical and Scientific Research, multimedia is mainly used for modelling and simulation.
+In mathematical and scientific research, multimedia is mainly used for modelling and simulation.
 For example, a scientist can look at a molecular model of a particular substance and manipulate it to arrive at a new substance.

-Multimedia Technologies and Networking are at the heart of the current debate about economic growth and performance in advanced economies.
+Multimedia technologies and networking are at the heart of the current debate about economic growth and performance in advanced economies.

-ORGANIZATION OF THE ENCYCLOPEDIA
+ORGANIZATION OF THIS ENCYCLOPEDIA

-The goal of this second Edition of the Encyclopedia of Multimedia Technology and Networking is to improve our understanding of multimedia and digital technologies adopting an integrative approach.
+The goal of the Encyclopedia of Multimedia Technology and Networking is to improve our understanding of multimedia and digital technologies adopting an integrative approach.